karthik-d/Data-Structures-LabWork/README.md

 # UCS1312-Data-Structures-LabWork
-Programs and complete ADTs for common data structures implemented in C for the coursework on UCS1312: Data Structures course
+Programs and complete ADTs for common data structures implemented in C for the coursework on UCS1312: Data Structures course.

 ## Standalone Implementations